ellensimpson

 prof_pic.jpg

-I am a PhD Candidate at the University of Colorado at Boulder in Information Science.
-Formerly, I was at Syracuse University’s iSchool, but moved when my advisor took a position at the University of Colorado.
+I am a recent PhD graduate from the University of Colorado at Boulder in Information Science.
+I currently am a Postdoctoral researcher at the University of Virginia’s School of Data Science, working with Dr. Mona Sloane.

 Information about my previous projects, including my books and screen writing, are listed on my projects page.

-To read a full draft of my research statement, please click here.
+To read a full draft of my current research statement, please click here.

 To learn more about my teaching and commitment to being an educator, please visit my teaching page.